elegant-scipy/elegant-scipy/markdown/ch6.markdown

 Figure 2B from the paper?

 <!-- solution begin -->
-In the affinity view, instead of using the processing depth on the y-axis, we use the normalized third eigenvector of Q, just like we did with x:
+**Solution:** In the affinity view, instead of using the processing depth on the y-axis, we use the normalized third eigenvector of Q, just like we did with x:

 ```python